Ian-sc-Kang/furniture-hunt-scraper/README.md

 ---

+## ⚠️ Important Notice

+**Website Layout Dependencies**: This scraper relies on the current HTML structure and CSS selectors of the supported retailer websites.
+If any of these websites change their layout, design, or structure, the scraping functionality for those specific stores may no longer work as intended.
+Regular maintenance and updates to the scraper selectors may be required to ensure continued functionality.

 **Disclaimer**: This tool is for educational and research purposes.
 Please respect the robots.txt and terms of service of the websites being scraped.